Clooney, Streep open refugee-focused Berlin film fest

 And "Sex and the City" star Cynthia Nixon will unveil her portrayal of iconic American poet Emily Dickinson.

-Kosslick said another trend was marathon movies, testing the boundaries of storytelling in a world in which viewers had lengthened their attention spans by binge-watching ambitious new television series.
+Kosslick, 67, said a further trend was marathon movies, testing the boundaries of storytelling in a world in which viewers had lengthened their attention spans by binge-watching ambitious new television series.

 "There are feature films that really take their time to tell a complete story," he said.

-One extreme outlier is a more than eight-hour Filipino historical opus, "A Lullaby to the Sorrowful Mystery" by Lav Diaz, which will be shown with just one hour-long break.
+One extreme outlier is a more than eight-hour-long Filipino historical opus, "A Lullaby to the Sorrowful Mystery" by Lav Diaz, which will be shown with just one hour-long break.

 However "Lullaby" isn't even the longest feature that will test the stamina of cinema-goers.